linnarsson-lab/auto-annotation/Mouse_development/Developmental/Endoderm/DVE.md

 synonyms:
 ---

+Distal Visceral Endoderm derived cells

 Distal visceral endoderm (DVE) cells are the tall, columnar epithelial visceral endoderm cells which lie at the distal tip of the egg cylinder and can be morphologically distinguished from the surrounding squamous visceral endoderm.
-This subset is migrated anterioursly at the AVE but it looses hte expression of Lefty1.
+This subset is migrated anteriorly at the AVE but it looses the expression of Lefty1.

 Justification: